Install Docker image: add

 then reboot (not just logout, an actual system restart)

-sudo should no longer be required.
+sudo is no longer required.

 Try the Hello World images, which should auto-download and print a welcome message